fanhuan/en/_posts/2022-12-29-Ordinations.md

 ---
 layout: post
-title: Ordination: nMDS, PCoA, CA
+title: Ordination - nMDS, PCoA, CA
 categories: [notes]
 tags: [stats]
 ---

 For some reason nMDS always separates the samples nicer than other ordination methods.
 Therefore I use it a lot.
 However it is hard to see the variance explained by each nMDS vectors.
 Therefore one should always consider a principle component method first (such as PCA, PCoA or CA).